bashlor/bashlor/README.md

 I’m a backend-leaning software developer with **3 years of experience** in .NET and Node.js ecosystems.
 As an INTJ, I thrive on strategy, autonomy, and building systems that last.
 My interests gravitate towards **Domain-Driven Design**, Clean Architecture, and delivering maintainable solutions, especially in complex or “legacy-heavy” environments.

-Working in challenging contexts (legacy codebases, low documentation, and even toxic management) has forged my **resilience, independence, and drive for continuous improvement**.
+Working in challenging contexts (legacy codebases, low documentation, messy code) has forged my **resilience, independence, and drive for continuous improvement**.

 ## 🚀 What motivates me